enso-org/enso/doc/design/syntax/syntax.md

     Empty
     Cons
         head : elems
-        tail : OrderedList (t:elems & if t > my.head then t else Void)
+        tail : OrderedList (t:elems & if t > this.head then t else Void)
 ```

 In both cases, we are using functions applied with type sets.
 For example,
-`my.head` may resolve to a specific negative number while `t` may resolve to any
+`this.head` may resolve to a specific negative number while `t` may resolve to
-natural one.
+any natural one.

 Let's extract the `isOrdered` function from the original example.
 The function
 takes a list as an argument and checks if all of its elements are in an